Swendude/JS-functions/index.md

 saveStockToDatabase(stock);
 ```

-These pieces of code are executed when apples is sold or delivered over at _fruits.com_.
+These pieces of code are executed when apples are sold or delivered over at _fruits.com_.

 Don't worry about the functions ```getStockFromDatabase() returns number``` and ```SaveStockToDatabase(number) returns nothing```.
 They are provided by our database team and we can assume they do what they are supposed to (return the current stock as a number from the database and write a new number to the database respectively).